 Trump to offer federal coal to industry awash in reserves

-Haul trucks move coal as seen during a tour of Peabody Energy's North Antelope Rochelle coal mine near Gillette, Wyoming, U.S. June 1, 2016.
-REUTERS/Kristina Barker U.S. President Donald Trump's administration has billed his move to re-open federal lands to new coal leases as a win for miners seeking to expand production.
+U.S. President Donald Trump's administration has billed his move to re-open federal lands to new coal leases as a win for miners seeking to expand production.
+But a review of company filings shows that coal miners with the most to gain already have enough leases in hand to last well over a decade.

 Add your comments below